WetDogWeather/TerrierWeb/README.md

 Documentation for Terrier can be found in the doc directory.

+The rest of this is internal documentation for Wet Dog on keeping the distributions up to date and generating the docs.

 #### Generating documentation

 Here's how we generate the terrier.js docs in markdown and HTML.

     jsdoc2md terrier/terrier.js -c jsdoc_config.json > doc/Terrier.md
     jsdoc terrier/terrier.js -c jsdoc_config.json

+#### Uploading the MapLibre React App

+Building and uploading the test app works like so.
+Obviously you have to have the right credentials set up with the aws CLI.

+    cd maplibre-react
+    npm run build
+    cd dist
+    aws s3 sync . s3://wetdogmaplibre